 HOW THE FORKS OF COAL NATURAL AREA FOUNDATION STARTED

 Jack Workman and his wife Claudia spent a lifetime building their business and acquiring more than 400 beautiful acres on the Kanawha County – Lincoln County line between the forks of the Coal River.
 The Little Coal and Big Coal Rivers meet at the lower end of the land they called “the Forks of Coal.”
 They wanted to see this special undeveloped acreage remain unspoiled and in its natural state.
-Their shared goal was to create a place for wildlife education and appreciation of nature.
+Their shared goal was to create a place for wildlife education, conservation and appreciation of nature.

 Three scenic trails already traverse the property across the ridges and along the river and there will be more trail development.
 Plans are already under way for signage, improvements to make the points of interest more accessible and exhibits explaining the history and culture of the Coal River watershed.
 Educational programs and events will be ongoing throughout the year once the Natural Area and Wildlife Education Center are fully operational.

 The Foundation held its first major education and outreach event on Saturday, May 6, 2017 at the Forks of Coal State Natural Area.
 More than 300 people attended the event which included nature walks, games for children, the West Virginia Department of Environmental Protection’s mobile aquarium, a live raptor presentation, a History Alive historical reinactment of Gabriel Arthur, the first known European to enter the Coal River valley, wildlife and forestry exhibits, food and much more.